Skip to main content Skip to footer

 Each regional deanery offers a unique blend of clinical experiences, from remote and rural medicine in the North to diverse, multicultural communities in the West.

-• North of Scotland—Offers unparalleled experience in remote and rural medicine, including the dedicated GPST Rural Track.
+• North of Scotland—Offers unparalleled experience in remote and rural medicine, including the dedicated Scottish Rural Track GP training programme.

 • East of Scotland—Provides a mix of city-based practice in Dundee with training in surrounding towns and rural areas.

-• South-East of Scotland—Centred around Edinburgh, offering experience in both urban and suburban settings.
+• South-East of Scotland—Centred around Edinburgh and the Borders, offering experience in both urban and suburban settings.

 • West of Scotland—Based around Glasgow, this is the largest scheme, providing experience in diverse, multicultural, and deprived communities.